-The project would include a new PG&E substation (Santa Teresa Substation), a 115 kilovolt (kV) transmission line extension to the substation from the existing Metcalf-Edenvale 115 kV transmission line, and five new 21 kilovolt (kV) distribution feeders that would extend along Via Del Oro to the data center site.
+The project would include a new PG&E substation (Santa Teresa Substation), a 115 kilovolt (kV) transmission line extension to the substation from the existing Metcalf-Edenvale 115 kV transmission line, and five new 21 kilovolt (kV) distribution feeders that would extend underground either along Via Del Oro or along Great Oaks Boulevard, or via both routes to the project site.
 The applicant understands that PG&E is currently constructing the substation.
 Project elements would also include switchgear and distribution cabling to interconnect the six generation yards to their respective buildings.

 Small Power Plant Exemption Evaluation Process